lou6891/personal_portfolio_template/README.md

 1. Clone this repo
 2. Modify it
 3. Create a repository called `YOUR_GITHUB_NAME.github.io`
-4. Modify the HOMEPAGE field in package.json (line 2)
+4. Modify the HOMEPAGE field in package.json with `https://YOUR_GITHUB_NAME.github.io` (line 2)
 5. git init on this project
 6. Add, commit the file/changes
-7. npm run deploy (it may take a few seconds to apply changes)
+7. `npm run deploy` (it may take a few seconds to apply changes)

 Full documentation on [Deployment on github pages](https://create-react-app.dev/docs/deployment/#github-pages)

+### Deploy with custom domain

+Guide I used, and from which I took these steps [Add a Custom Domain Guide](https://jinnabalu.medium.com/godaddy-domain-with-github-pages-62aed906d4ef)

+1. Buy a domain
+2. In the DNS management add as type A IPs
+   - 185.199.108.153
+   - 185.199.109.153
+   - 185.199.110.153
+   - 185.199.111.153
+3. In the DNS management add  CNAME type, name = www, value = YOUR.GIHUB.IO
+4. In the repository to go setting/pages, scroll to ccustom domain, write the domain there
+5. In the \public folder add a file caled CNAME containing a single line with your domain in it

 ---